Queen says sure Scots will come together after referendum divisions

-LONDON The Queen said on Friday she was sure Scots will be able to come together in a spirit of mutual respect after the divisions of their independence referendum.
+LONDON Britain's Queen Elizabeth said on Friday she was sure Scots will be able to come together in a spirit of mutual respect after the divisions of their independence referendum.

-"For many in Scotland and elsewhere today, there will be strong feelings and contrasting emotions – among family, friends and neighbours," she said in a rare statement.
+"For many in Scotland and elsewhere today, there will be strong feelings and contrasting emotions – among family, friends and neighbors," she said in a rare statement.

 "That, of course, is the nature of the robust democratic tradition we enjoy in this country," she added.
 "But I have no doubt that these emotions will be tempered by an understanding of the feelings of others.